Colorado Law Helps Homeowners in Foreclosure

 Servicers Must Provide Homeowners With a Single Point of Contact

 In the past, homeowners who called their lender or servicer to get help with mortgage problems have had to explain their circumstances repeatedly, often to several different representatives.
-Colorado’s new law also requires that, no later than the 45th day of a homeowner’s delinquency, the servicer establish a single point of contact for the homeowner to talk to about foreclosure matters, including (among other things):
+Colorado law requires that, no later than the 45th day of a homeowner’s delinquency, the servicer establish a single point of contact for the homeowner to talk to about foreclosure matters, including (among other things):

 - available loss mitigation options